kumw1975/TP_2_Scheduling_SUD/README.md

 Employees can cover shifts in any location provided they do not cross their 40 hr limit

+Some locations are service oriented locations.
+At these locations clients can set up appointments with service workers (employees)
+Appointments can only be scheduled during a service workers working hours (shift) depending on the availability of the service worker.
+No two appointments can be scheduled for the same time.

 Challenges:
 Testing db MVC